minyoungg/vqtorch/README.md

 VQTorch is a PyTorch library for vector quantization.

 The library was developed and used for.
-- `[1] Straightening Out the Straight-Through Estimator: Overcoming Optimization Challenges in Vector Quantized Networks, Huh et al. ICML2023`
+- <a href="https://minyoungg.github.io/vqtorch/">`[1] Straightening Out the Straight-Through Estimator: Overcoming Optimization Challenges in Vector Quantized Networks, Huh et al. ICML2023`</a>

 ## Installation
 Development was done on Ubuntu with Python 3.9/3.10 using NVIDIA GPUs.
 Some requirements may need to be adjusted in order to run.